kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 ```
 where:

-`use uuid::Uuid;`  imports the Uuid type from the uuid crate
+`use uuid::Uuid;`  imports the **Uuid** type from the uuid crate

-`use bigdecimal::BigDecimal;` imports the BigDecimal type from the bigdecimal crate.
-BigDecimal is used to handle arbitrarily large or high-precision decimal numbers.
+`use bigdecimal::BigDecimal;` imports the **BigDecimal** type from the bigdecimal crate. **BigDecimal** is used to handle arbitrarily large or high-precision decimal numbers.
 It is commonly used in cases where floating-point precision is not enough.

-`use chrono::NaiveDateTime;` imports the NaiveDateTime type from the chrono crate.
-NaiveDateTime is used to represent date and time without timezone information.
+`use chrono::NaiveDateTime;` imports the **NaiveDateTime** type from the chrono crate. **NaiveDateTime** is used to represent date and time without timezone information.

 `#[derive(Queryable, Debug)]`

 `Queryable:` This is a procedural macro from **diesel**.
 It automatically generates the necessary code to allow the struct to be used for querying data from the database.
 It means the **_Order_** struct can be used in diesel queries to map results from the database into instances of the struct.

-`Debug:` This is another procedural macro, provided by Rust’s standard library.
+`Debug:` This is another procedural macro, provided by Rust standard library.
 It automatically generates code to allow the struct to be printed in a human-readable form using `println!("{:?}", ...)`.
 It makes it easy to debug and print the struct in logs or console output.

 The table and struct definitions were organized within the _**project_schemas**_ directory.
 This directory included the tables and models subdirectories, each housing the respective definitions.
 Additionally, a **_mod.rs_** file was used to list and manage all the tables and models for easier access and modularity.